-• In order to learn more about, I am interviewing • Some specific experiences I want to elaborate on might be
+• In order to learn more ab out, I am interviewing • Some specific experiences s I want to elaborate on n night be

 Notice that these prompts are designed to help you make explicit connections between the interview questions and what specifically you want to learn.
 So, let's say you have an assignment that asks you to interview a faculty member at your university and write a paper about their research.
 Here's how you might answer the previous brainstorming questions: